n00b69/woa-vayu/guide/materials.md

 # Running Windows on the POCO X3 Pro

-# Useful apps and instructions for Windows on Xiaomi pad 5
+# Useful apps and instructions for Windows

 ## List of supported apps/games
 This is by no means a comprehensive list, it simply lists apps/games that have been tested by the community